Routes

 Custom routes

 If you want to send a message from the client to the server during execution, you will need to add a custom route to the server.
-For anything complicated, you will need to dive into the aiohttp framework docs, but most cases can be handled as follows:FormData object with code something like this,

 which would result in the_data, in the above code, containing message and node_id keys: